The Nine-to-Five Scam Brainwashed into Thinking 9 to 5 Hours Are Best

 Varying Schedules

 Most people strive for the stability of a nine-to-five office job because their positions don’t offer any semblance of stability.
-One week you might be working four evenings in a row, while the next, you are working all mornings.
+One week, you might work four evenings in a row, while the next, you work only mornings.
 Generally, your schedule gets split between morning, afternoon, and evening shifts.

 This varying schedule makes it incredibly difficult to plan any sort of life.
 How can you plan things if you don’t know what your work schedule will be from one week to the next?